 If you’re planning on spending the Day of the Dead in Mixquic, Mexico, you’re in for a real treat.
-This small village on the outskirts of Mexico City only has a population of about 12,000 people.
+This small village makes for a terrific day trip from Mexico City and has a population of about 12,000 people.

 How to get to San Andrés Mixquic

 There are several ways you can get to Mixquic from Mexico City.
 The biggest differences between them are the cost, level of comfort, and in some cases, the time it takes you to get there.

 Uber to Mixquic